 - It offers an easy way to maintain brand standards as the color palette is simple.

 “Movement is the visual path a viewer follows when viewing a composition.
 With proper movement, a composition can create a narrative and provide high-quality user experience,” says Hubspot.
-Previously movement was achieved through stagnant lines, shapes, and colors, today animation, and micro-interactions are more trendy than ever.
+Previously movement was made possible by static objects like lines, shapes, and colors.
+Today animation and micro-interactions make this possible.

-- They create moments of delight for the user while reinforcing subtle messaging.
+- It creates moments of delight for the user while reinforcing subtle messaging

-- They can serve as visual metaphors to reinforce overarching brand messaging.
+- It can be used as a visual metaphor to reinforce an overarching brand message

-- They can signal a user to take the next steps—like venture further into your website.
+- It can signal a user to take the next steps—like click on a call-to-action button or venture further into your website

-So, it’s vital to include a diverse range of race and gender in photography and illustrations, otherwise, you run the risk of alienating a potential user base.
-If you’re looking for a good resource on this, look no further than here.
+So, how do you put this design trend to practice?
+Use a diverse range of race and gender in photography and illustrations.
+Avoid stock images of all Caucasian subjects.
+If you’re looking for a useful resource on this, look no further.

 To think outside the conventional homepage grid layout, do the following: